 Code for veneers can be inserted between any caller and called function.
-As a result, the R12 register must be treated as a scratch register at function calls, including functions written in assembler.
-This also applies to jumps.
+As a result, some registers must be treated as scratch registers at function calls, including functions written in assembler language.
+This applies to jumps as well.
+In 32-bit mode, R12 must be treated as a scratch register.
+In 64-bit mode, both X16 and X17 must be treated as scratch registers.